-WWE SmackDown (also known as Friday Night SmackDown or simply SmackDown) is a Professional Wrestling series produced by WWE that, as of 2021, airs live every Friday at 8:00 PM ET on Fox, with Fox Deportes simulcasting the program with Spanish-language commentary.
+WWE SmackDown (also known as Friday Night SmackDown or simply SmackDown) is a Professional Wrestling series produced by WWE that, as of 2021, airs live every Friday at 8:00 PM ET on Fox, with the latinamerican version Fox Sports simulcasting the program with Spanish-language commentary.
 One of the promotion's two flagship wrestling programs alongside WWE Raw, the name was derived from a Catchphrase of The Rock, who always looked forward to "laying the smack down" on the "roody-poo candy ass(es)" of his opponent(s).
 As such, The Rock often referred to SmackDown as "The Rock's show."

 Initially airing on UPN on Thursday nights back in 1999, SmackDown was often considered the B Show, lacking quite a bit of the controversial mayhem of Raw.
-This was largely due to the fact that unlike Raw, which aired on cable television's USA Network, SmackDown aired on network television, which has stricter standards than cable in regards to objectionable content.
+This was largely due to the fact that unlike Raw, which aired on cable television's USA Network, SmackDown aired on network television, which has stricter standards than cable in regard to objectionable content.
 Raw, starting in late 1999, was also aired live on Monday nights, while SmackDown was taped the next day.

 Like Raw did with WCW Monday Nitro, SmackDown had a competitor in the form of WCW's Thursday night show Thunder.
 This competition was severely downplayed in comparison to the Monday Night Wars, however, and only lasted for six months (Thunder got moved to Wednesday nights on January 12, 2000 solely because SmackDown was creaming it in the ratings).
 WCW itself went out of business on March 26, 2001.